ansys/pyfluent/doc/source/getting_started/faqs.rst

   :alt: PyFluent users and objectives

-Here are some typical objectives that you can use PyFluent to acheive:
+Here are some typical objectives that you can use PyFluent to achieve:

 - Enhance productivity with customized scripts.
 - Automate workflows with customized scripts.